MatteoMagnini/distributed-systems-python-101/content/intro/_generator.md

         - `.python-version` (hidden on Unix) _textual_ declaration of the _Python version_ __required__ by the application
         - `calculator.py`: the _source code_ of the application
         - `requirements.txt`: a file containing the _dependencies_ of the application
-        - `README.md`: a file containing the some _notes_ about of the application
+        - `README.md`: a file containing some _notes_ about of the application

 ---